 Note: Our COVID protocols are the result of following health expert guidance, country requirements and our years of risk management experience.
 Should changes in local circumstances and regulations necessitate altering our COVID-19 policies and plans, we will update enrolled families who might be impacted in addition to making updates on this FAQs page.

-We ask all students be fully vaccinated prior to the start of the trip.
-We also request that all students take part in a 7-day, pre-trip precautionary period before joining our program.
+We request that all students take part in a 7-day, pre-trip precautionary period before joining our program.
 During these 7 days, students should follow the health requirements and guidelines set by their local, state, federal, or any other health authority or governmental organization.
 We recognize that procedures may differ from student to student, but we ask all students to err on the side of caution during this period for the safety of their entire program.
 For all programs and destinations, Broadreach plans to require a negative COVID-19 test taken within 72 hours of departure.

 + Proof of COVID-19 vaccination status.